 4. Organizing STEM conferences and events to inspire students to remain engaged in school and in STEM fields.

 5. Engaging under-represented groups in STEM, mainly girls, Hispanics, and Native Americans to close the achievement and opportunity gap.

 6. Partnering with local groups, schools, and non-profits advocating for STEM education.

 7. Building a supportive network among students, teachers, STEM professionals, volunteers, and educators for productive collaboration.

 |Lina Germann, Founder & Chief Executive Officer

 Lina Germann is the Founder and CEO of STEM Santa Fe.
 Since moving to Santa Fe in 1997, Lina has been a STEM advocate, serving K-14 students, spearheading large STEM events, leading afterschool STEM programs, teaching at Santa Fe Community College, and developing curriculum and conducting professional development for teachers.
 In addition, she worked in the technology industry as a chemist and a marketing specialist as well as served on local boards and committees.
 Lina is passionate about STEM education as a path for prosperity and diversity, especially for those under-represented in STEM careers.
 Her passion comes from being brought up in a modest family in Beirut, Lebanon and being first in her family to go to college.
-Many doors opened for her as she pursued her STEM education, eventually earning a Ph.D. in Physical Chemistry from Boston College while doing her research at Harvard University with Nobel Laureate Dudley R. Herschbach.
-Lina enjoys new challenges, Santa Fe’s sunsets and watching her two boys grow up.
+Many doors opened for her as she pursued her Chemistry major, eventually earning a Ph.D. in Physical Chemistry from Boston College while doing her research at Harvard University with Nobel Laureate Dudley R. Herschbach.
+She later earned her MBA degree from the University of New Mexico.
+Lina enjoys new challenges, life-long learning, traveling, and Santa Fe’s sunsets.